DAILY WINNERS

 3. Open Class (at the back)

-The briefing will start at 10:00 AM in the tent.
+The briefing starts at 10:00 AM in the tent.

 DAILY SUMMARY